rscharfer/mobileflashcards/README.md

 * After the dependencies have been installed run the command `$ yarn start`
 * After that, the app should run perfectly!

+### Testing

+* Due to lack of resources, the application was only tested on an Android platform.

 ### Sources